API Abuse

 Unwanted Application Business logic

-It is possible to modify the intrinsic nature of an application using breached APIs.
-Breached API calls will reassemble a normal API call in every respect but will cause business logic of the application to be tweaked to carry out unintended/unauthorized actions.
-Few examples of this can be changing the PIN number of debit cards or transferring money across accounts without user authorizations.
+It is possible to modify an application's intrinsic nature using breached APIs.
+Breached API calls will reassemble a normal API call in every respect but will cause the application's business logic to be tweaked to carry out unintended/unauthorized actions.
+Examples can be changing the PIN of debit cards or transferring money across accounts without user authorization.

 The Coinbase attack in Feb’22 is a great example of such an attack.
 You can read more about it here: https://blog.coinbase.com/retrospective-recent-coinbase-bug-bounty-award-9f127e04f060